tnathu-ai/Java-Text-Based-Program/README.md

 ##### Chart display:
 + Display summary data in a textual chart.
 The chart area consists of 24 rows x 80 cols.
 + The x-coordinate direction is left to right, and the y-coordinate direction is from bottom to top.
 The x-coordinate represents the groups, and the y-coordinate represents the calculated summary results.
 + You should position the groups as equally as possible on the x-coordinate.
-And you should use the minimum and maximum result values to position a result on the y-coordinate linearly.
+And you should use the minimum and maximum result values to position a result on the y-coordinate linearly (**RATIO**).
 + The left-most column should display all | (pipe) characters, while the bottom-most row should display all _ (underscore) characters.
 (That means you have 23 rows and 79 columns left to display data points).
 + Each summary data point is represented as an asterisk *.
 ##### User interface